What are the Biggest Challenges of Online Education Today?

 4. Lack of In-Person Interaction

 Humans are social animals.
 The growth of the internet hinged on the principle that humans will always be curious to interact and know more about one another.
-That said, on a psychological level, virtual interaction cannot mimic that of a physical one.
+That said, on a psychological level, virtual interaction often cannot mimic that of a physical one.

 How to Solve?